| Are there 'alternatives' to animal experiments?

 vindicating the present system, scientifically at least -

 which is the very point that anti-vivisectionists are contesting.)
+There are those who support 'Reduction', 'Refinement' and

 'Replacement' (known as the 3R's) who argue that complete